 deciding how much flour and water to use

-Deciding how much flour and water to add to my 1 TBSP of starter when I scale it up for baking depends on how much starter my recipe calls for.
-For a recipe that calls for 200 grams of active starter, I’ll feed 1 TBSP of starter 110 grams flour and 110 grams water.
+Deciding how much flour and water to add to my 1 tablespoon of starter when I scale it up for baking depends on how much starter my recipe calls for.
+For a recipe that calls for 200 grams of active starter, I'll feed 1 tablespoon of starter 110 grams flour and 110 grams water.
 That will grow into slightly more than 200 grams of levain.

 The best part?
 This method of feeding works whether your recipe calls for levain (like the Tartine's country loaf does) or mature starter.
 If your recipe calls for mature starter, simply let the levain sit longer before you use it.

 A starter fed at a 1:1:1 ratio will have a more intense sour flavor than a starter fed at a 1:4:4 or 1:8:8 ratio.
 When the starter makes up a smaller portion of the fed starter, the flavor will be mellower overall.
 The greater the amount of new flour and new water are in proportion to the amount of starter, the more diluted the sour flavor will be.